andrewacashner/hearingfaithms/chapters/chapter-3.md

 two previous imprints.
 We have already noted that *Cantores* modifies both the style and content of the earlier *Voces*.
-But htere are also elements of that 1642 version that do not seem to fit with the core of the text preserved Padilla's later setting.
+But there are also elements of that 1642 version that do not seem to fit with the core of the text preserved Padilla's later setting.
 Padilla's reading *la clave que sobre el hombro*, quoting Is.
 22:12, is certainly superior to the 1642 reading *la clave que sobre el hombre* (though